Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Discussion

-\subsection{Discussion}
+In SHSR, all convolutional layers are with kernel size as $3\times3$ except for the mentioned $1\times1$ concatenation in SMB.
+The filter number of convolutional layers in SMBs and DTBs is set as $c=64$ while the upscale block contains $c_0=3 \times u^2$ filters, where $u$ denotes the up-sampling factor for HR image.
+The upscale block contains a convolutional layer with $64$ filters, and a rescaling tail that follows a similar structure as MSRN~\cite{msrn_eccv2018}, which is composed of one convolution layer and one sub-pixel convolution.
+There are $K=8$ SMBs stacked in SHSR, and the maximum scaling factor in SMB is set as $S=9$.

+\section{Discussion}

-\paragraph{Difference to MSRN~\cite{msrn}} MSRN introduced a multi-scale block termed as MSRB with $3\times3$ and $5\times5$ convolutional layers.
+\paragraph{Difference to MSRN~\cite{msrn_eccv2018}} MSRN introduced a multi-scale block termed as MSRB with $3\times3$ and $5\times5$ convolutional layers.
 In MSRB, features from two kinds of convoluitonal layers are crossly concatenated and explored, and an $1\times1$ convolutional layer is utilized to fuse the multi-scale features.
-Different from MSRB, there are features from four different scales extracted by PMRB, and concatenated with one convolutional layer for fusion.
-Features from different scales are explored sequentially, and residual connections are utilized for information preservation and better gradient flow.
-Multi-scale information is extracted by layers with different kernel sizes in MSRB, while PMRB designs the multi-scale structure in a recursive way, which decreases the parameters and computation complexity.
-Besides multi-scale design, a novel attention mechanism CPA is designed in PMRB.
-Features from different MSRBs are collected and concatenated with an convolutional layer for global feature fusion.
-Different from the global feature fusion, blocks in PMRN are stacked with global residual learning.
-With the elaborated design, PMRN achieves better PSNR/SSIM results on all testing benchmarks than MSRN with fewer parameters and lower computation complexity.
+Different from MSRB, there are features from four different scales extracted by SMB, and concatenated with one convolutional layer for fusion.
+Features from different scales are explored sequentially, and residual connections are utilized for information preservation.
+Multi-scale information is extracted by layers with different kernel sizes in MSRB, while SMB designs the multi-scale structure in a recursive way, which focuses on the inter-scale correlations and decreases the network parameters.
+Features from different MSRBs are collected and concatenated with a convolutional layer for global feature fusion, while blocks in SHSR are stacked with global residual learning.
+Besides multi-scale design, a novel distribution transformation mechanism DTB is designed in SHSR.
+With the elaborated design, SHSR achieves better PSNR/SSIM results on all testing benchmarks than MSRN with fewer parameters and lower computation complexity.